 Many deodorants and antiperspirants are made with aluminum in order to halt the perspiration of your sweat glands, and this aluminum is suspected of accumulating in the nervous system and ultimately contributing to nervous system disorders such as Alzheimer's disease.

 Remember that your armpits have an important health function in getting rid of toxins, so it is important to keep them open and unclogged.

 Bathing at least once a day can help limit the bacteria population on your skin, which is the source of most body odors, according to the Mayo Clinic.
 When washing, focus on traditionally troublesome areas like your feet and armpits.
 Dry your body well after washing since bacteria grow best on damp skin.

 Vinegar is a natural antiseptic and can help kill bacteria and fungi on the skin's surface, according to The Vinegar Institute.
 Spritzing white or apple cider vinegar on odorous areas, then wiping the area dry, can help to eliminate offensive smells.

-Add a wheat grass or chlorophyll supplement to your daily vitamin routine.
+Take Green Supplements Add a wheat grass or chlorophyll supplement to your daily vitamin routine.
 Such supplements act as natural deodorizers and can help keep you smelling nice, according to Columbia University's Health Services.

-Wear Clothing Made From Natural Fibres
+Wear Clothing Made From Natural Fibers

 Only wear natural-fiber clothing like silk or cotton, recommends the Mayo Clinic.
 The clinic says such fabrics allow for greater breathability and air flow on the skin surface to keep your skin drier and drive away the humidity and moisture in which odor-causing bacteria thrive.